 If you haven’t heard of the name Anitta, you must have been living under a rock.
 For the past decade, Brazil has been witnessing the rise of a pop star like never seen before in the country, catapulting Brazilian funk music all in a while.

 Anitta is the stage name of Larissa Machado, who started in the favelas in Rio de Janeiro and has been scoring tracks with Madonna, Diplo, Snoop Dogg, Cardi B, and even participating on the playlist of US President Joe Biden’s Inauguration Ceremony.
+She also made history as the first Brazilian singer to hit the #1 spot at the Global Spotify Top 50.

 If you want to get more into the meteoric rise of the Brazilian singer, we’ll go into all of her career highlights both inside and outside Brazil in the following topics, as well as give you a quick run through her major hits.